 This module does not define any management objects.
 Instead, it defines a set of textual conventions which may be used by other MIB modules to define management objects.

-Meaningful security considerations can only be written in the modules that define management objects.
+Meaningful security considerations can only be written in the MIB modules that define management objects.
+This document has therefore no impact on the security of the Internet.

 7. Acknowledgments